Multifractality and intermittency in the limit evolution of polygonal vortex filaments: Proof of Theorem : Spectrum of singularities when

-Let now $t \not\in\mathbb Q$.
-To obtain an upper bound for $\alpha_{x_0}(t)$, we will approximate $t$ by rationals $p/q$ where $R_{x_0}$ is non-differentiable and use the asymptotic behavior \eqref{eq:Asymptotic_Nondifferentiable}.
-For that, however, we need to make sure that $t$ can be properly approximated by rationals with denominators satisfying the conditions in Proposition~\ref{thm:Non-differentiability_Rationals}, which depend on the parity of $Q$.
-To reduce the cases to treat, let us further restrict the denominators $q$ in order to unify those conditions\footnote{We lose nothing with this reduction when computing the spectrum of singularities, but it may be problematic when computing the H\"older regularity $\alpha_{x_0}(t)$ for all $t$. }.
-It is easy to see that if $q \in 4Q \mathbb N$, the three conditions in Proposition~\ref{thm:Non-differentiability_Rationals} are simultaneously satisfied.
-Hence \eqref{eq:Asymptotic_Nondifferentiable} always holds if $q \in 4Q\mathbb N$.
+We now aim at an upper bound for $\alpha_{x_0}(t)$ that depends on the irrationality of $t$ at the level of Proposition~\ref{thm:Lower_Bound_For_Holder_Regularity}.
+The idea is to approximate $t$ by rationals $p/q$ where $R_{x_0}$ is non-differentiable, which we characterized in Proposition~\ref{thm:Non-differentiability_Rationals}.
+To avoid treating different cases depending on the parity of $Q$, let us restrict\footnote{We lose nothing with this reduction when computing the spectrum of singularities, but it may be problematic if we aim to compute the H\"older regularity $\alpha_{x_0}(t)$ for all $t$. } $q \in 4Q \mathbb N$, such that the three conditions in Proposition~\ref{thm:Non-differentiability_Rationals} are simultaneously satisfied and \eqref{eq:Asymptotic_Nondifferentiable} holds.

 Let $\mu \in [2, \infty)$.
 Define the classic Diophantine set

 and for $0 < a < 1$ small enough define the restricted Diophantine set